 A typical dissertation in American Studies is 50,000 – 75,000 words.

-Ideally students complete the dissertation in their fifth year of study, but students should be aware that it may take three or more years.
+Ideally students complete the dissertation by their sixth year of study, but students should be aware that it may take three or more years.
 It is strongly recommended that students apply for external fellowships and grants that will not only provide necessary funding but also strengthen one’s academic profile.

 Dissertation research and writing is generally a solitary process that requires extended periods in the archives or in the field as well as at one’s desk.
 However, students should maintain regular contact with their committee members, especially their chair, and receive ample feedback along the way.
 Students should expect to revise chapters multiple times in response to the committee’s guidance.
 A full draft of the dissertation must be provided to the committee by the first day of the semester in which the candidate hopes to defend the dissertation.